gransl/310-alp/README.md

 Classes are Ruby's blueprint to make several instances of an object with the same attributes and fields.
-Ruby has streamlined tools to make setting up classes quicky and easy.
+Ruby has streamlined tools to make setting up classes quickly and easy.
 Below is an example of a class with all of its setter and getters already made.

 ```ruby